 When we end, you'll have watched in wonder at a full cycle of the seasons, and you'll be prepared to continue your naturalist practice in the future.
 Equally important, during our time interacting with the land and her inhabitants, you will have built a meaningful relationship with the animate world around us.

-We'll meet one weekend a month, for 9 months, from January to October, with no class in August.
+We'll meet one weekend a month from January to November, with no class in September.

 Payment plans are available, as well as limited financial aid and barter.
 If finances are a barrier for you, please contact me.